subscribe iconSubscribe to Notifications

 Arctic grayling

-- Streams within the Fortymile River drainage and along the Dalton Highway, also afford good fishing opportunities when the streams are running clear.
+• Streams within the Fortymile River drainage that are accessible from the Taylor Highway will also afford good fishing opportunities once the water clears.

-- Popular gear used to capture Arctic grayling are shiny spoons when the streams are wide enough and colorful jigs for narrower streams and creeks.
-Mosquitos, mayflies, and other insects are numerous in interior Alaska and flies mimicking these would also be enticing to a hungry Arctic grayling.
+• Popular gear used to capture Arctic grayling are shiny spoons when the streams are wide enough and colorful jigs for narrower streams and creeks.
+Mosquitos are just beginning to appear in the upper tributaries of Nome and Beaver Creeks, Ikhèenjik River, and Taylor Highway streams, and flies mimicking these pesty blood-suckers would also be enticing to a hungry Arctic grayling that did not feed during spawning activities.

 Northern pike

-- Popular fishing locations for large northern pike are at the mouths of major tributaries that drain into the mainstem Yukon River such as the Dall, Ray, Nowitna, and Innoko Rivers, and Hess Creek.
-Once the confluences and mainstem Yukon River lower and clear from recent rain, northern pike fishing should improve.
+• Other popular fishing locations for large northern pike are at the mouths of major tributaries that drain into the mainstem Yukon River such as the Dall, Ray, Nowitna, and Innoko Rivers, and Hess Creek.
+The Yukon River is currently running high and muddy with lots of debris.
+Sport fishing conditions will improve for these voracious, visual predators once the water lowers and clears at the mouths of these tributaries.

 Sheefish